mikailakar/Backend-Project/README.md

 - `GET /api/Users/GetUsersWithRoles`: Retrieve all users with their roles.
 - `GET /api/Users/GetUserWithRoleById`: Retrieve a user with their roles by user ID.
-- `GET /api/Users/GetAllUsersOrderByDate`: Retrieve all users ordered by the date of insertion.
+- `GET /api/Users/GetAllUsersOrderByDate`: Retrieve all users ordered by the date of insertion, with newer users listed first.

 ## Contact